Introduction to Redberry: a computer algebra system designed for tensor manipulation: Transformations

 \subsubsection{Together}

 There are two transformations, which put terms in a sum over a common denominator: \inlinecode{Together} and \inlinecode{TogetherFactor}.
-The last one also cancels symbolic (without any indices) factors in the result.
+The last one also cancels scalar factors in the result.
 Consider the examples: